Peel Regional Police: Fleet

-All marked vehicles are painted white with three blue stripes, a change from the yellow standard used by GTA forces in the 1980s.
-In 2007, Peel Police spearheaded a campaign to amend provincial law to equip police cruisers with blue and red lights and deployed the first such cruiser in Ontario.
+All marked vehicles are painted white with three blue stripes, a change from the yellow standard used by police forces in the 1980s across the Greater Toronto Area.
+In 2007, the Peel Regional Police spearheaded a campaign to amend provincial law to equip police cruisers with blue and red lights and deployed the first such cruiser in Ontario.
 As of 2008, new cruisers sport a single blue stripe.
 The force's logo moves forward along the stripe with the motto and phone number on the rear back door.
 Traffic enforcement has several vehicles that are not marked as described above.
-These vehicles are painted in a solid color, like most civilian vehicles, with the words Peel Regional Police applied in a semi-reflective decal in the same color as the vehicles' paint.
+These vehicles are painted in a solid colour, like most civilian vehicles, with the words Peel Regional Police applied in a semi-reflective decal in the same colour as the vehicles' paint.
 Examples are cherry decals on red paint or charcoal decals on black paint.